slavik-pastushenko/blockchain-rust/README.md

 ## Features

-- `new(address, difficulty, reward)`: Initialize a new blockchain with the specified parameters.
+- `new(difficulty, reward, fee)`: Initialize a new blockchain with the specified parameters.
 - `get_transactions()`: Get a list of current transactions in the blockchain.
 - `get_transaction(hash)`: Get a transaction by its hash.
 - `add_transaction(from, to, amount)`: Add a new transaction to the blockchain.